Scaling approach to rigid and soft nuclear deformation through flow fluctuations in high-energy nuclear collisions

 In our previous work~\cite{STAR:2025vbp,Zhang:2025hvi}, compelling evidence for octupole deformation in $^{238}$U was established through comparative measurements of the two-particle triangular flow $\langle v_3^2 \rangle$ in relativistic $^{238}$U+$^{238}$U and $^{197}$Au+$^{197}$Au collisions.
 The results idicate a small but nonzero octupole deformation, with $\beta_{\rm 3,U} \sim 0.08-0.1$.
 However, the origin of this deformation—specifically, whether it originates from soft vibrational excitations or a static rigid deformation—remains an open question, as the two-particle cumulant $\left\langle v_3^2 \right\rangle$ probes only the second-order moment $\left\langle \beta_3^2 \right\rangle = \bar{\beta}_3^2 + \sigma_{\beta_3}^2$, as shown in Eq.~\eqref{eq:cn2}.
 Hence, the constrait available from this observable is therefore given to $\left\langle \beta_\mathrm{3,U}^2 \right\rangle = \bar{\beta}_\mathrm{3,U}^2 + \sigma_{\beta_\mathrm{3,U}}^2 \approx 0.01$.
 We now take a significant step forward by exploring the fourth-order cumulant $c_{3,\varepsilon}\{4\}$, defined in Eq.~\eqref{eq:cn4}, together with $c_{3,\varepsilon}\{2\}$, to separately extract the mean deformation $\bar{\beta}_\mathrm{3,U}$ and its fluctuation $\sigma_{\beta_\mathrm{3,U}}$.
 This approach enables a clear discrimination between vibrational and static octupole collectivity.

 For simplicity, in this study, we focus on the dominant axial component $\alpha_{3,m}$ ($m=0$) of octupole deformation and assume that the deformation parameters undergo Gaussian fluctuations, characterized by a mean $\bar{\beta}_3$ and standard deviation $\sigma_{\beta_3}$.
+In the body frame of an axially symmetric nucleus, the octupole deformation is conventionally parameterized by the $m=0$ term alone, and the deformation parameter $\beta_3$ entering the Woods-Saxon potential is defined accordingly.
+Terms with $m \neq 0$ correspond to non-axially-symmetric octupole modes, which are subdominant for $^{238}$U and are neglected here~\cite{bohr}.
 Under these assumptions, $\bar{\beta}_3$ and $\sigma_{\beta_3}$ can be expressed as

 Fluctuations beyond the Gaussian approximation—specifically, the skewness and kurtosis of $\beta_{n}$—will be briefly addressed in the concluding section of the paper.

 \textit{Model simulations.---} To evaluate the sensitivity of these flow cumulants to octupole deformation and its fluctuations, we implement these derived relations into the \texttt{T\raisebox{-.5ex}{R}ENTo} initial condition model~\cite{Moreland:2014oya}.
 By systematically varying the mean deformation $\bar{\beta}_3$ and its flucutation $\sigma_{\beta_3}$ under the constraint of a fixed second-order moment $\langle \beta_3^2 \rangle$, we demonstrate that the fourth-order cumulant offers essential additional constraints for disentangling these two deformation parameters.